lichfiet/file-explorer-infra/README.md

     *(e.x., `API_Gateway_URL = "https://bl4m5xb3sl.execute-api.us-west-1.amazonaws.com/dev"`)*

     **you will need to copy this to place in your** `.env` file of the backend service.
 If you navigated from the main tutorial, you can head back by clicking [here](https://https://github.com/lichfiet/file-explorer-web).

+### To Do
+- Add API Key Auth *(In Progress)*
+- Rebuild API Methods into terraform resources, currently using api export.
+- Implement methods for using secrets manager with API Key.